Yasintha8/User-Profile---Flutter-App-Development/README.md

-# 🏆 User Profile - Flutter App
+# User Profile - Flutter App Development

 ## 📌 Overview
-The **User Profile** app is a Flutter-based project that showcase their profile details.
-And they can add points by click + button.
+The **User Profile** app is a Flutter-based project that showcases the user's profile details.
+Users can add points by clicking the + button.
 The app follows a clean UI/UX design and ensures smooth user interactions.

 ## 🚀 Features
 ✅ User profile creation